 When thinking of red roofs, windy cobble stoned roads, and towering city walls, Tallinn doesn’t come to mind…but it should.
-As I found on my recent walk through Tallinn’s old town, this area is full of character and quickly became one of my favorites in Europe.
+As I found on my walk through Tallinn’s old town, this area is full of character and quickly became one of my favorites in Europe.

 When I think about medieval fortified cities, Tallinn doesn’t come to mind.
 Rhodes, Valletta, and Dubrovnik – yes.
 Estonia’s capital, not so much.
 That’s why on my walk through Tallinn’s old town I was surprised by 12th-century old guard towers and walls – most of which are in original condition.
 This is why, and to my continued surprise, a walk through Tallinn’s old town is a walk through a UNESCO World Heritage Site.

 During my walk through Tallinn’s old town, I felt as if I was transported back in time.
 The cobblestone roads.
 The arched entrances.
 The open squares.
 These highlights were unexpected and helped set a medieval tone to the most unexpected day of my journey.
-The grey and overcast last day when I strolled the quiet streets only magnified this feeling in a very cool way.
+The grey and overcast day and quiet streets only magnified this feeling in a very cool way.

 Beautiful Vantage Points

 What I like most about this medieval town are the beautiful vantage points it gives you.
 Although the city walls were closed during my visit, a walk through Tallinn’s old town does offer plenty of places to enjoy the views.

 First I entered the Maiden’s Tower and enjoyed morning coffee surrounded by armor.
 From the windows you can watch over the town much like those that protected the city some 700 years ago…with a double espresso and a shot of hazelnut syrup.

 Continuing on I noticed that Tallinn’s old town is partially built on a hill.
 This gives visitors plenty of spots to enjoy the red roofs and many church towers.